 3. Where does the increase in supply go?

-• Before we can assess how cloud seeding will effect the hydrology of a system, we have to first be able to model the system in its current state.
+- Before the IWRB can assess how cloud seeding will affect the hydrology of a system, the IWRB must first be able to model the system in its current state.

-• Once we can replicate the system with some level of accuracy, we must test how sensative the system is to change.
-How does the system work if we turn a few knobs… like adding water.
+- Once the system can be replicated with some level of accuracy, the IWRB must test how sensitive the system is to change.
+How does the system work if a few knobs are turned… like adding water.

-• Only then can we plug in the precipitation generated, to assess how much water it generated, and determine how cloud seeding specifically efffects a system.
+- Only then can precipitation generated be plugged in to assess how much water it generated and determine how cloud seeding specifically effects a system.

 Statewide Assessment